A Semi-Discrete Optimal Transport Scheme for the 3D Incompressible Semi-Geostrophic Equations: Introduction

 A central theme in the study of atmospheric and oceanic dynamics is the quest for models that are both mathematically and numerically tractable and that approximate accurately the fluid motion, at least within a set of specific physical constraints.
 An important system of equations satisfying these requirements is the SG system.
 This system, which is derived under the assumptions of hydrostatic and geostrophic balance, is a second-order accurate reduction of the full Euler system and is recognised for its effectiveness in modelling shallow, rotationally-dominated flows characterised by small Rossby numbers.
 This contrasts with the quasi-geostrophic limit which simplifies the dynamics by neglecting ageostrophic terms beyond the first order.
 By retaining the second-order terms, the SG system more accurately represents ageostrophic flows and frontal dynamics \cite{Cullen:2021}.

 The SG system was introduced by Eliassen in 1949 \cite{Eliassen:1949} and later revisited by Hoskins in the 1970s \cite{Hoskins:1979}, who introduced \textit{geostrophic} coordinates.
-It has played a pivotal role in our understanding of large-scale (at length scales on the order of tens of kilometers) atmospheric dynamics and of atmospheric front formation.
-The usefulness of the SG equations has been exemplified in operational settings, such as their use as a diagnostic tool by the UK Met Office, underscoring their value in meteorological praxis \cite{Cullen:2018, Cullen:2021}.
+It has played a pivotal role in our understanding of large-scale (at length scales on the order of tens of kilometres) atmospheric dynamics and of atmospheric front formation.

+The usefulness of the SG equations has been exemplified in operational settings, such as their use as a diagnostic tool by the UK Met Office, underscoring their value in meteorological practice \cite{Cullen:2018, Cullen:2021}.

 Mathematically, this system came to prominence following the pioneering work of Brenier and Benamou \cite{Benamou1998WeakProblem}, who showed how the SG system in geostrophic variables is amenable to analysis using optimal transport techniques.
 This formulation is the one we use in this paper as the basis of our numerical investigation.